SSSOCPaulCote/blunderguard/README.md

     }
 }
 ```
 Now your errors are immutable, fungible and constants.
+Enjoy!